ig3/anki-limitnew/README.md

 This parameter may be set to true or false.

 If it is true, then new cards are limited per deck.
-Two new parameters are added to the New tab of deck options:
+Three new parameters are added to the New tab of deck options:

    * Workload Limit
    * Workload Max
+   * Overdue Max

 These parameters are configured per option group.
 Each deck has an option group configured.
 By creating multiple option groups, each deck can be configured differently.

-These parameters work as described above but the workload is calculated separately for each deck.
-If decks are nested, then the calculation of workload for a deck includes cards due and studied in the deck itself and in its sub-decks.
+These parameters work as described above but the workload and overdue cards are calculated separately for each deck.
+If decks are nested, then the calculations include cards overdue, due and studied for a deck and its sub-decks.

 ### enableTotalLimits - default true